We’ve interviewed Cindy Gallop, champion of the Social Sex Revolution and founder of MakeLoveNotPorn.

 Our solo MLNPstars, many of whom had never filmed themselves masturbating before, let alone shared the video, tell us that doing so made them love themselves more – it enhanced their sexual sense of self, their sexual self-esteem.
 Our coupled MLNPstars tell us it took their relationship to a whole new level.
 When you decide to film yourselves having sex you have to talk about it.
 And when you talk about it, the conversation can go places it’s never gone before, no matter how long you’ve been together.

-When I launched MLNP 9 years ago some of the many emails I received came from people in the porn industry.
+Nine years ago, when I launched MLNP , some of the many emails I received came from people in the porn industry.
 I found that twenty-something porn stars and porn directors, male and female, were reaching out saying they loved MLNP and wanted to help.
 Pornstars have #realworldsex too, and our straight, gay, lesbian, trans pornstar friends are sharing on MLNP the sex they have in their real world relationships with their real world partners, and talking in those videos about how different it is from what they are expected to perform on set.

 How do you see your work supporting the future of sextech?